xwipeoutx/hololens-workshop/hello-world/2-holotookit.md

 Your Assets window will now have 2 new folders - `HoloToolkit` and `HoloToolkit-Examples`.
 Additionally, a new menu will appear at the top - `HoloToolkit`.
 This is a cool feature of Unity - packages can change the editing experience.
 In this case, HoloToolkit includes a bunch of tools to assist in setting up the scene and visual studio projects.

-### 5. Apply HoloToolkit settings to project.

-In order to work with Holographic devices, some project settings need to be set up - mainly around setting up the device capabilities and targets.

-The Windows Holographic Academy tutorials go through this in detail, but HoloToolkit can do it for us:

-1. Click the `HoloTookit` menu
-2. Click `Configure`
-3. Choose `Apply HoloLens Scene Settings`

-Done!